VoxelPrincess/code-spells/git/github-cli.md

 ---

-## ✅ Authentication / Аутентификация
+## ✅ Authentication

 ```bash
 gh auth login
 ```

 Runs an interactive setup to log into your GitHub account using HTTPS or SSH.
-Запускает интерактивную настройку входа в ваш аккаунт GitHub через HTTPS или SSH.

 ---

-## 🔄 Common Commands / Основные команды
+## 🔄 Common Commands

 ```bash
 gh repo clone user/repo   # Clone a repo